|

 Why United Kingdom?

 The UK is a world leader in English language teaching.
 Over 600,000 learners a year come to the UK to help achieve their ambitions, to experience modern UK life, and to use the language in its natural home.
-As with all the UK, qualifications from England are recognised and respected throughout the world.
+Qualifications from the UK are recognised and respected throughout the world.
 Your qualification will be a solid foundation for building your future, boosting your career and prospects for a higher salary.
-Quality standards for all English institutions are among the best in the world.
+Quality standards for all UK institutions are among the best in the world.

-Being the largest country in the UK, England encapsulates much of the history and tradition for which the UK is famous.
-Its capital city, London, is a leading centre for banking, insurance and commerce as well as being a magnet for young people.
-Many cities around UK are have made their mark with world class shopping, restaurants, nightlife and music scenes.
-England is a cosmopolitan place to live.
-Many thousands of families from around the world have made England their home, creating a richly diverse, open-minded, multicultural society.
-There are also more than a quarter of a million international students in England at any one time.
+The UK is famous for its history and tradition.
+The largest country in the UK, England, encapsulates much of this.
+England's capital, London, is a leading centre for banking, insurance and commerce as well as being a magnet for young people.
+Many cities around the UK are have made their mark with world class shopping, restaurants, nightlife and music scenes.
+The UK is a cosmopolitan place to live.
+Many thousands of families from around the world have made the UK their home, creating a richly diverse, open-minded, multicultural society.
+There are also more than a quarter of a million international students in the UK at any one time.

 Where can I study?